The Samsung Galaxy S20 Ultra doesn’t flip and it doesn’t fold, so you might ask why it costs $1,400.

 Samsung Galaxy S20 Ultra: Price and availability

-The Samsung Galaxy S20 Ultra starts at an eye-watering $1,399 and is available for pre-order now.
-It will reach store shelves on March 6.
+The Samsung Galaxy S20 Ultra starts at an eye-watering $1,399 and is now in stores.

 The starting configuration includes 12GB of RAM and 128GB of storage, but you can upgrade to a 16GB/512GB model for an additional $200 if you need more memory and capacity.
 For those scoring at home, that’s a $1,700 smartphone.